amusecode/SeBa/README.md

 -T time in Myr in the simulation of the binaries.
 Same time for all binaries -z metallicity of binary stars.
 All binaries have the same metallicity.
    To vary the metallicity, multiple simulations should be run.
+-N initial ID number of first simulated binary (Default: 0, may come in handy for stitching together production runs)
 ```

 The initial parameters are drawn from distributions: